wangxuanhan/stafg-capgen-vid/README.md

 4. **[coco-caption](https://github.com/tylin/coco-caption)**<br> Dowload this evaluation code.
 You need to add the path into your #PYTHONPATH or move it to the ${ROOTPATH}.

 # Preparation
-To run this code, please following intructions.<br>
+To run this code, please follow intructions below.<br>
 1. You need to create a dataset folder and dowload preproccessed dataset [here]().
 Then unzip the msvd.zip file which in the "data" folder into the dataset folder.<br>
 2. Revise config file: tools/cfg.py and set your dataset path.
 3. Revise data processing file: tools/data_reader.py and reset your features path.